Skip to content

 Do all active funds underperform?

-What gross return should I use?
+What gross return to use?

 For long-horizon or global stock funds, 7-9% nominal has been the long-run average.
 For bond-heavy portfolios, 4-6%.
 For international developed markets, 6-8%.
 The calculator applies the fee drag to whatever gross rate you input.